 Both programs are approximately four (4) hours long.

-Jennifer R. Ward and Tania K. Harvey of WARD FAMILY LAW, LLC are experienced family law attorneys that can guide you through the parent education course process in Cook County, Illinois.
+Jennifer R. Ward of WARD FAMILY LAW, LLC is an experienced family law attorney that can guide you through the parent education course process in Cook County, Illinois.

 If you would like an attorney to contact you for a free consultation, please complete this form.